Subsections of CrowdStrike Cloud Security

 - EventBridge Rule to send cluster events to centralized EventBus

-- If you enable ECR Connections:
+- If you enable ECR Registry Connections:

 - In the primary region of all child accounts: